Is it worth building a hybrid/cross-platform app in 2019?

 Is it worth building a hybrid app in 2019?
 Well, yes, it is worth it and No – it is not.

 Before deeming native as better over hybrid, one must consider the business logic first.
 The most important thing here is to choose best-fitting approaches for your service model.
-To do so, you must be aware of what you’re going to build, when you need it running, and how much you’d be willing to spend to place it in production?
+To do so, you must be aware of what you’re going to build?
+When you need it running? how much you’d be willing to spend to place it in production?

 Anyway, this is our perspective and we’ll be happy to hear your take on it.
 That’s why we have a comment section below.
-Feel free to share your own view on choosing hybrid over native apps or vice-versa and we’ll do our best to address your thoughts in a timely manner.
+Feel free to share your own view on choosing hybrid over native apps or vice-versa.
+We’ll do our best to address your thoughts in a timely manner.